qurle/swap-variables/readme.md

 - [x] Clickable error allows to zoom in problematic layers
 - [x] Collections with 0 variables are hidden
 - [ ] Display number of variables in collection
-- [ ] "From" fiels is preselected with variable that layers contain
+- [ ] "From" fields are preselected with variable that layers contain
 - [ ] Selecting the option that's in second select makes them swap

 ## **Problem?
 Idea?
 Kind words?**